ikding/website/content/climate_tech/2020-04-26_tackling_climate_change_with_ml_iclr_day_1.rst

   * lots of raw data about wildlife, especially remote sensing data & tedious labeling process
   * `Wild Me <https://www.wildme.org>`_: ML to scale scientific effort
-  * `iNaturalist <https://www.inaturalist.org>`_: ML to up-level everyone’s expertise - scaling expertise
+  * `iNaturalist <https://www.inaturalist.org>`_: ML to up-level everyone's expertise - scaling expertise
   * Finding penguins from space: ML to do surveys at unprecedented scale

 * Lots of AI tools that Microsoft built are on monitoring: